akshaitr/html-concepts/README.md

     if (e.key !== "Tab") return;

     if (e.shiftKey) {
-      // Shift+Tab — if on first element, wrap to last if (document.activeElement === first) {
+      if (document.activeElement === first) {
         e.preventDefault();
         last.focus();
       }
     } else {
-      // Tab — if on last element, wrap to first if (document.activeElement === last) {
+      if (document.activeElement === last) {
         e.preventDefault();
         first.focus();